molloy-lab/ck-phylo-workshop/day1/activityD.md

 exit();
 ```

-**Question D3:** Does the estimated species tree fit seem like a good fit for the data (looking at the png file)?
+**Question D3:** Does the estimated species tree fit seem like a good fit for the data when looking at the png file?

 *Tip: If you only have a species tree topology (no branch lengths), you can fit branch lengths to it by replacing step 5 with the command:*
 ```